-This criterion recognizes that each MPO or local agency has different regulatory, policy, and institutional frameworks, plans, and goals related to economic development, land use, or the interaction of transportation with economic development or land use.
+This criterion recognizes that each state has different regulatory, policy, and institutional frameworks, plans, and goals related to economic development, land use, or the interaction of transportation with economic development or land use.
 The criterion allows for flexibility in the activities and types of plans agencies use to forward economic development and land use goals.
 The intent of this criterion is to encourage agencies to integrate sustainability into transportation, land use, and economic development planning.